authlete/java-oauth-server-migration/README.md

 Even if the call to the primary is successful.
 - The first non-error response is returned.
 Meaning if both are successful the primary's response is returned, if only the primary is successful its response is returned, and if only the secondary is successful its response is returned.

-### User info endpoint (/api/userinfo)

-- Will call the primary and secondary until there is a success (the secondary will not be called if the primary returns a successful response).

-### Dynamic Client Registration Endpoint (/api/register/{id})

-- Will call the primary and secondary until there is a success (the secondary will not be called if the primary returns a successful response).

-### PAR Endpoint (/api/par)

-- Will always call **BOTH** the primary and secondary AuthleteApis to attempt to revoke the token in both environments.
-  Even if the call to the primary is successful.
-- The first non-error response is returned.
-Meaning if both are successful the primary's response is returned, if only the primary is successful its response is returned, and if only the secondary is successful its response is returned.

-### Grant Management Endpoint (/api/gm/{id})

-- Will call the primary and secondary until there is a success (the secondary will not be called if the primary returns a successful response).

-### Federation Configuration Endpoint (/.well-known/openid-federation)

-### Federation Endpoint (/api/federation)

-### Federation Registration (/api/federation/register)

-### JWT Issuer metadata endpoint (/.well-known/jwt-issuer)

-- Will always return the response from the primary AuthleteApi (Authlete 3 API).
-Since this is an Authlete 3 only feature.

-### Credential Metadata Endpoint (/.well-known/openid-credential-issuer)

-- Will always return the response from the primary AuthleteApi (Authlete 3 API).
-Since this is an Authlete 3 only feature.

-### (Verifiable) Credential Endpoint (/api/credential)

-- Will always return the response from the primary AuthleteApi (Authlete 3 API).
-Since this is an Authlete 3 only feature.

-### Batch Credential Endpoint (/api/batch_credential)

-- Will always return the response from the primary AuthleteApi (Authlete 3 API).
-Since this is an Authlete 3 only feature.

-### Backchannel Endpoint (/api/backchannel/authentication)

-### Backchannel Callback Endpoint (/api/backchannel/authentication/callback)

-### Device Endpoints (/api/device/authorization - /api/device/complete - /api/device/verification)

-### OBB Endpoints (/api/obb/accounts - /api/consents - /api/obb/fapi2base-accounts - /api/obb/resources)

-### VCI Endpoints (/api/vci/jwks)

-### Credential Offer Endpoint (/api/offer/{id} - /api/offer/issue)

-### Deferred Credential Endpoint (/api/deferred_credential)

 ------------------------------------------------------------------------------------------------------------------------